SUSE/ansible-suseconnect/README.md

 This role includes:

 - Registration of a SUSE system to SCC/SMT.
-- Activation of specific add-on products or modules.
+- Activation or removal of specific add-on products or modules.
 - Deregistration of systems or products.
-- Removal of subscriptions.
 - Precheck tasks to ensure a smooth registration process.

 ## Requirements